thibaultmthh/minilend/README.md

 ## What is Tontine?

 Tontine is an application on MiniPay providing a new way of handling savings throught an incentivise pool, targeting emerging markets.
 It can also work with telegram miniapp.
+The App is deployed on the Celo blockhain

 ## Why Tontine ?